lumos-io/futura/README.md

 ## Kubernetes

 Spin up a `kind` cluster and deploy the manifests that are in the `kind` folder of this project.
+You also need to have `ko` installed in the system to quickly run the projects in the `kind` cluster.

+Make sure to have run `docker login` to push images to the registry.